skyler544/SWARC-Arc42/arc42_structure/1_introduction_and_goals.md

     Driving Forces:
         Enhance user safety and confidence.
         Enable users to monitor the location of their ride in real-time.

-### Motivation

-From the point of view of the end users a system is created or modified to improve support of a business activity and/or improve the quality.

-### Form

-Short textual description, probably in tabular use-case format.
-If requirements documents exist this overview should refer to these documents.

-Keep these excerpts as short as possible.
-Balance readability of this document with potential redundancy w.r.t to requirements documents.

 ## 1.2 Quality goals